-Automated: To complete the high-level disinfection of a point of use cleaned, enzymatically cleaned, and properly dried TEE Ultrasound Probe can be accomplished with the TD 100® Automated TEE Probe Disinfector.
+Automated: To complete the high-level disinfection of a bedside cleaned, manually cleaned, rinsed and properly dried TEE Ultrasound Probe can be accomplished with the TD 100® Automated TEE Probe Disinfector.
 The TD 100 is designed to automatically high-level disinfect a transesophageal (TEE) echocardiogram ultrasound probe and thoroughly rinse disinfectant residue in less than 17 minutes.
 The TEE probe is placed into the disinfection reservoir of the TD 100 and simple and direct prompts allow the end user to set up and initiate the TD 100 to HLD and rinse the TEE probe.
-The TD 5 is a single use, FDA cleared high-level disinfectant that does not require individual MRC testing prior to use like other reusable solutions.
-At the conclusion, a printed receipt is furnished that documents the contact time, contact temperature of the disinfectant and indicates probe and operator ID of the disinfection cycle.
+TD-5 and TD-8 are single use, FDA cleared high-level disinfectants that does not require individual MRC testing prior to use like other reusable solutions.
+At the conclusion, a printed receipt is furnished that documents the contact time, contact temperature of the disinfectant, probe serial number, operator ID, disinfection lot number and run number of the disinfection cycle.
 The receipt then can be placed into the HLD TRACKER for later reference or audit.

 Manual: Fill a high-level disinfectant basin with an approved chemical per the probe manufacturer’s guidelines and ensure proper ventilation as per the SDS that accompanies the chemical.
 Place the TEE ultrasound probe into the solution.
 Caution, when placing the probe into the solution should be maintained to prevent the handle and steering mechanism from being submersed thus resulting in liquid intrusion.
 This will result in probe damage and ultimately device inoperability.
 Only place the long insertion tube into the high-level disinfectant basin.